HerouFenix/Emotionally-Expressive-Motion-Controller-for-Virtual-Characters/README.md

 This work was developed on xUbuntu.
 It should still be able to run on other Operating Systems, as long as the dependencies are properly installed.

 ## Installation
-Before usage the Kinematic folder located within the Motion Learning directory must be compiled
+Before usage the Kinematic folder located within the Motion Learning directory must be compiled:

 `cd motion_learning/Kinematic && mkdir build && cd build`